ChristianSchueler/karl-isis-the-25001/ui/README.md

-# Google Media Pipe Face Detection in the Browser with TypeScript for Karl-Isis the 25001

-(c) 2023 Christian Schüler, [christianschueler.at](http://christianschueler.at/)
+# (c) 2023 Christian Schüler, [christianschueler.at](http://christianschueler.at/)

-Using microbuild, TypeScript, Google Media Pipe (vision) and Socket.IO.
+Using microbuild, TypeScript and Socket.IO.

 This is part of the Karl-Isis the 25001 cocktail mixing robot source code.

-It connects via socket.io and transmits detection events.
+It connects via socket.io and transmits UI events.

 ### Prerequisites